LTUC/amman-dotnet-401d2/Labs/Day12/README.md

 ## To Submit this Assignment
 - fork this repository
-- write all of your code in a directory named `lab-#`; + `<your name>` **e.g.** `lab10-amanda`
+- write all of your code in a directory named `lab-#`; + `<your name>` **e.g.** `lab12-amanda`
 - push to your repository
 - submit a pull request to this repository
 - submit a link to your PR in canvas

 ## Directions
-- Building off from your projet from Day 11, Add a view to the controllers/actions you created.
+-Recreate your project from Day 11 & add views to the controllers/actions

-- Use Tag helpers and Razor syntax to build out the registration form and student display page with HTML/CSS to structure the page.
+**Create** <br />
+- Views Folder
+- Folder within Views for each Controller
+- .cshtml page for each action specified

+### Requirements
+- Create a View Model Folder with a Student class to hold specific student properties
+- Show an example of the different ways to pass data to the views
+  - ViewData[]
+  - ViewBag[]
+  - ViewModel
+  - only @Model
+  - Model as an IEnumerable
+- Add some Css/HTML to each of your views

 ## ReadMe
 - Your readme should include the following information: